-Name of Beneficial Owner(1) Common Units to be Beneficially Owned Percentage of Common Units to be Beneficially Owned Subordinated Units to be Beneficially Owned Percentage of Subordinated Units to be Beneficially Owned Common and Subordinated Units to be Beneficially Owned
+Name of Beneficial Owner Common Units to be Beneficially Owned Percentage of Common Units to be Beneficially Owned Subordinated Units to be Beneficially Owned Percentage of Subordinated Units to be Beneficially Owned Percentage of Common and Subordinated Units to be Beneficially Owned

-USA Compression Holdings(2) % ) 100% %
+USA Compression Holdings(1) %0 100% %

 Eric D. Long

-Joseph C. Tusa, Jr.
+Joseph C. Tusa, Jr. - - - -

-J. Gregory Holloway
+J. Gregory Holloway - - -

-David A. Smith
+David A. Smith - - - - -

-Dennis J. Moody
+Dennis J. Moody - - - - -

+Kevin M. Bourbonnais - -

-William H. Shea, Jr.
+William H. Shea, Jr. - - - -

-Olivia C. Wassenaar
+Olivia C. Wassenaar - -

 Andrew W. Ward

-All directors and officers as a group (8 persons)
+All directors and officers as a group (8 persons) - -

+in uncetors and officers as a group (o persons)